Related Topics• Health »

 Maine State Government issues news releases that regularly contain vaccine updates.

-The Maine CDC has issued an Interim Draft Vaccination Plan (October 16, 2020) for the rollout of vaccines across the state.
+The Maine CDC issued an Interim Draft Vaccination Plan (October 16, 2020) for the initial rollout of vaccines across the state.
 The Maine Immunization Program offers information on vaccination against a number of diseases, including a vaccination provider portal with information on vaccine orders for facilities in Maine.
 You can also follow the Maine CDC on Facebook.

 Coronavirus Vaccines in the News